-b = 0.5 m/s (day); b = -1.2 m/s (night).
+b = 0.5 m/s (day); b = 1.2 m/s (night).

 Figure 5 summarizes peak concentration per unit source strength as a function of wind speed and atmospheric stability at a fixed distance of 400 meters (roughly the distance from the source to SLAC's boundaries).
-To characterize atmospheric stability, the degree of cloud cover is indicated for day and nightime regimes.
+To characterize atmospheric stability, the degree of cloud cover is indicated for day and nighttime regimes.
 This method is based upon Pasquill's data for cloud expansion for various stability categories.

-For a wind speed of 2m/s atmospheric dilution factors -- for determining centerline concentrations -- range between 2 x $10^{-5}$ and
+For a wind speed of 2 m/s atmospheric dilution factors--for determining centerline concentrations--range between 2 x $10^{-5}$ and

-1.5 x $10^{-3}$ .
-For purposes of estimating radiation dose at the site boundary, neutral conditions are assumed and generally conservative dilution factor of 4.5 x $10^{-4}$ s/m is used in calculation of average concentration at the site boundary.
-(See Fig. 5, Curve 1.0.)
+$1.5 \times 10^{-3}$ .
+For purposes of estimateing radiation dose at the site boundary, neutral conditions are assumed, and a generally conservative dilution factor of $4.5 \times 10^{-4}$ s/m $^3$ is used in calculation of average concentration at the site boundary.
+(See Figure 5, Curve 1.0.)